h4cknlearn/hacking-cheatsheet/README.md

 # hacking-cheatsheet
-A hacking cheat sheet to help you cover all the basic needs
+📑 _A hacking cheat sheet to help you cover all the basic needs_

+_ps: i'll be updating this cheat sheet every week_

 ## Simple file transfering using SFTP